-This festive fall treat serves up pumpkin with a recipe that can be completed within minutes.
+This festive fall treat serves up pumpkin with a recipe that can be made in minutes.

 The annual pumpkin craze is officially upon us!
 From pumpkin spice lattes to pumpkin butter and even pumpkin spice marshmallows, these products are exploding and have already made their seasonal home on grocery store shelves.
 If you have hopped on the pumpkin train, you’re in for a sweet treat.

 Traditional mug cake recipes typically include egg, vegetable oil and granulated white sugar, adding calories and fat that that aren’t waistline friendly.
 This healthier version omits both the egg and oil, and calls for unsweetened applesauce and a hint of brown sugar for sweetness.
 While this recipe also features canned pumpkin, an item that is available year-round, fresh pumpkin puree can also be used given the fall season.
 A perfectly portioned treat for one, this recipe yields a warm, moist cake that’s ready in less than 2 minutes.